 When my sister and her kids were coming over for dinner last week, I took the opportunity to bake my mom’s pumpkin cake.
 I found so much peace in the process of baking (and the familiar scents).
 And if we’re being honest, eating the cake helped a lot too!
 This Mexican Chocolate Cake is one of my other favorites that uses the same decadent cinnamon frosting…

 If you love Mexican Cocoa, you’ll love this cake.
 If you like chocolate, you’ll love this cake.
 And if dessert is your love language – this is your recipe!

-The recipe below has just 4 teaspoons of cinnamon and 1 1/4 teaspoons of chili powder.
-It isn’t spicy at all, so if you’re nervous, these amounts are a great place to start.
+The recipe below has just 4 teaspoons of cinnamon and 1 ¼ teaspoons of chili powder.
+I promise it isn’t spicy at all, so if you’re nervous, these amounts are a great place to start.
 You can read reviews of people who’ve made the cake here and many of them say they’d use more spice!

 If you want a kickier flavor, however, then absolutely add some more chili powder.
 You could easily increase the amount or even double the amount of chili powder.

-Speaking of frosting.
 I didn’t want to dull the flavor of this Mexican Chocolate Cake with your standard vanilla or chocolate frosting.
 Instead I used a family recipe for a warm cinnamon glaze that is positively scrumptious!
 My mom serves it on that pumpkin cake.